ClickHouse/clickhouse-fivetran-destination/docs/overview.md

 | XML            | [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) &ast;             |
 | JSON           | [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) &ast;             |

-&ast; ClickHouse [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) type can be used to represent an arbitrary set of bytes.
-The destination app will add a column comment to `JSON`, `BINARY` and `XML` types to indicate the original data type.
+> &ast; NOTE: The ClickHouse [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) type can be used to represent an arbitrary set of bytes.
+The ClickHouse destination adds a column comment to the `JSON`, `BINARY`, and `XML` types to indicate the original data type.
 [JSON](https://clickhouse.com/docs/en/sql-reference/data-types/json) data type is not used as it is still marked as experimental and not recommended for usage in production.

 ## Destination table

-The destination app will create a ClickHouse table using [Replacing](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree) engine type of [SharedMergeTree](https://clickhouse.com/docs/en/cloud/reference/shared-merge-tree) family (SharedReplacingMergeTree), versioned by `_fivetran_synced` column.
+The ClickHouse destination creates a ClickHouse table using [Replacing](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree) engine type of [SharedMergeTree](https://clickhouse.com/docs/en/cloud/reference/shared-merge-tree) family (SharedReplacingMergeTree), versioned by `_fivetran_synced` column.

-Every column except primary (ordering) keys and Fivetran metadata columns will be created as [Nullable(T)](https://clickhouse.com/docs/en/sql-reference/data-types/nullable), where `T` is a ClickHouse type based on the [data types mapping](#data-types-mapping).
+Every column except primary (ordering) keys and Fivetran metadata columns is created as [Nullable(T)](https://clickhouse.com/docs/en/sql-reference/data-types/nullable), where `T` is a ClickHouse type based on the [data types mapping](#data-types-mapping).

 ### Single primary key in the source table

-For example, source table `users` has primary key column `id` (INT) and a regular column `name` (STRING).
-The destination table will be defined like this:
+For example, source table `users` has a primary key column `id` (INT) and a regular column `name` (STRING).
+The destination table will be defined as follows:

 ```sql
 CREATE TABLE `users`